falexandrou/falexandrou.github.io/_posts/2020-11-30-in-defence-of-testing-your-code.md

 #### Meet your new best friends
-In the examples provided above, I introduced a few concepts that you might not be familiar with so far, but will become your new best friends when you dive deep into testing: Mocks, Fakes, Stubs, Factories and Fixtures.
+In the examples provided above, I introduced a few concepts that you might not be familiar with so far, but will become your new best friends when you dive deep into testing: Factories, Fakes, Fakes, Stubs and Mocks.
 Here's some basic guidelines that would help you decide what you need each time:

  - If you want an object and with random data, register a factory.
  - If you need an object with specific, predictable data, go for a fixture.
- - If you need a simplified version of a method or a class, fake it.
+ - If you need a simplified version of a method or a class, with limited functionality, fake it.
  - If you need a set of predefined data returned by a method, stub it.
- - If you just need to count the calls to a method or, mock it.
+ - If you just need to count the calls to a method, mock it.

 #### How having a proper test suite improves your code